 - Teams should copy all final presentation materials onto the USB drive and submit the drive in person to the organizing team.

 - After the presentations are submitted, teams may still discuss presentation style and materials, but no changes to the presentation itself will be allowed after submission.

-- The presentations should be able to run without glitches on PowerPoint version 15.15.
+- The presentations should be able to run without glitches on the latest version of PowerPoint.